GeoffSextonDemoOrg/innersource/README.md

 <p align="center">This page was created with help from <a href="https://lab.github.com/">GitHub Learning Lab</a></p>

+# contributing

+Make change

+# build instructions

+Actions

+# short usage

+use it this way

 - [Crafting discoverable repositories](discoverable/)
 - [Useful templates](templates/)
 - [Measuring success](metrics/)